oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

   The occupancy depends on the local memory usage, which is determined by ``key_type``, ``value_type``, ``RadixBits``, ``param.data_per_workitem`` and ``param.workgroup_size`` parameters.
   Refer to :ref:`Local Memory Requirements <local-memory>` section for the calculation.

-  ..
-     TODO: add this part when param.workgroup_size supports more than one value:
-     A larger ``param.data_per_workitem`` in ``param.data_per_workitem * param.workgroup_size``
-     combination is preferred to reduce the number of work-items and synchronization overhead within a work-group.

 .. note::